Game Breakers are more prevalent in the Super Robot Wars games than you think. This is what happens when Banpresto forgets to nerf Humongous Mecha.

 The Zero SystemTook a Level in Badass in Saisei-hen.
 In contrast to its use in previous SRWs, the system no longer gives a preset number of pilot stat increases upon activation; instead, stat gains depend on the pilot's Will level.
 Therefore, activating the Zero System at 150 yields greater stat increases than at 130 Will (moreso if the pilot has "Will Limit Break" and activates it at 170).
 Combine this with skills dependent on the pilot's skill stat (such as "Attack Again" and "Counter"), you'll have a Wing Gundam Zero Double Tapping almost all bosses.

-When compared against Chirico's "Abnormal Survivor", the Zero System is a much more Awesome yet Practical equivalent, since it doesn't require unit HP to be below a certain threshold ("Abnormal Survivor" only kicks in at 10% HP or less).
+When compared against Chirico's "Abnormal Survivor", the Zero System is a much more Simple Yet Awesome equivalent, since it doesn't require unit HP to be below a certain threshold ("Abnormal Survivor" only kicks in at 10% HP or less).
+Also, Heero's Ace Bonus allows him to activate the Zero System at 110 Will; one relatively common part or skill later and the Zero System is permanently active, albeit at a low level.

 00 Raiser carries a 7700 power post-movement Raiser Sword with a 2-6 range and a MAP variant of the attack with 12 range, alongside the machine's "Afterimage" ability (another "Mirror Image" proxy).
 It helps that Setsuna F. Seiei is a much better pilot in Saisei-hen and eventually gets the unique skill "Innovator" note At 140 Will, +20 to accuracy/evasion/skill stats and regenerate 10 SP per turn.
 For further game breaking, "Innovator" stacks with "SP Regeneration" and "SP Get", meaning at least 30 SP per turn.